able of Contents

-This seminar (Biology 891A) is required of all first year Neuroscience and Behavior graduate students and is open to all graduate students in the life sciences.
+This seminar is required of all first year Neuroscience and Behavior graduate students.
 The 1-credit pass/fail course is designed to stimulate critical thinking about ethical research and to engage students in discussion regarding research ethics in the life sciences.
-Topics to be covered will include responsible conduct of research, workplace ethics, mentoring, publication practices and authorship, collaborative research, and the use of animals and humans in research.
+Topics to be covered will include responsible conduct of research, workplace ethics, publication practices and authorship, and collaborative research.

 While we wish to encourage breadth in the curriculum, we recognize that it will be necessary for students to orient their programs of study toward their proposed areas of research early in their graduate study.
 Therefore, a number of existing courses are designated as NSB elective courses.
-Each student will be required to satisfactorily complete three of these courses (in addition to the two core courses described above) within the first two years in the program.
-At least two of the three electives must be 600-level or above.
+Each student will be required to satisfactorily complete three of these courses, totaling 9 credits, in addition to the two core courses described above, within the first two years in the program.
+At least two of the three electives, or 6 credits, must be 600-level or above.
 It is expected that for courses to count as fulfilling the elective requirement, they must be three or more credits.

-The following lists the courses from which students may choose.
+Common courses from which students may choose include: